codeandwork/courses/courses/prep/relationDatabases1.md

 ## SELECT DISTINCT Statement
 * Is used to return only distinct (different) values
-* In a table, a column may contain many duplicate values; and sometimes you only want to list the different (distinct) values
+* In a table, a column may contain many duplicate values and sometimes you only want to list the different (distinct) values
-* The DISTINCT keyword can be used to return only distinct (different) values SQL SELECT Syntax
+* The DISTINCT keyword can be used to return only distinct (different) values

+SQL SELECT Syntax
 ```
 SELECT DISTINCT column_name,column_name